 The most robust area of research on soy has been with respect to breast cancer, and the overwhelming evidence is that soy can reduce the risk of breast cancer.
 There’s also evidence to suggest that soy can reduce the risk of prostate cancer and heart disease (by lowering LDL cholesterol).
 Soy: Main Controversies.

-People often associate iron with red meat, so you might be surprised to know that iron is plentiful in plant foods, and vegans often have higher iron intakes than meat-eaters.
+People often associate iron with red meat, so you might be surprised to know that iron is plentiful in plant foods and vegans often have higher iron intakes than meat-eaters.
 Obtaining enough iron from vegan foods is easy if you eat legumes (beans, peas, and lentils) and dark leafy green vegetables (such as spinach and collards).
+Iron is found in a range of other plant foods and many countries have foods fortified with iron.
+Blackstrap molasses is a type of molasses that’s high in iron.

 Most vegans don’t need to be too concerned about iron unless they have a history of iron deficiency.
 One exception is long-distance runners who menstruate, as they have a high amount of red blood cell loss.
 If you’re prone to iron deficiency, eat plenty of meals containing foods high in iron and vitamin C and avoid coffee and tea (which decrease iron absorption) within an hour of such meals.

 Vegan adults should eat 3 servings of good sources of calcium per day while teenagers should eat 4 servings.
+The image below shows good sources of calcium that are readily available in India.
+The image lists the amount of each food that qualifies as one serving.

-Luckily, most plant-based milks are fortified with calcium.If you find it inconvenient to eat foods high in calcium each day, a calcium supplement of about 500 mg per day is another option.
+Luckily, most plant-based milks are fortified with calcium.
+And one of my favorite foods for obtaining calcium is tofu made with calcium salts, which is high in calcium and protein, both of which are good for bones.
+If you find it inconvenient to eat foods high in calcium each day, a calcium supplement of about 500 mg per day is another option.

 Resistance exercise twice a week, involving lifting moderate weights, is possibly the most reliable way for people to increase the strength of their bones.
 We encourage everyone to follow such a program.
 Talk to your health professional about what program is right for you.

 Vitamin A is important for night vision and bone density.
 Vegans should eat at least two servings of good sources daily.
 Good sources are vegetables and fruits whose edible flesh is orange: carrots and other root vegetables (1/2 cup), squash (1/2 cup), and melons (2 cups).
-The orange color indicates beta-carotene which our bodies can turn into vitamin A. Dark leafy green vegetables (1 cup cooked) are also high in vitamin A. Foods with yellow flesh are generally good sources of vitamin A.
+The orange color indicates beta-carotene which our bodies can turn into vitamin A. Dark leafy green vegetables (1 cup cooked) are also high in vitamin A. Foods with yellow flesh are generally not good sources of vitamin A.

 A great way to help satisfy your vitamin A needs is with Gajar Halwa!